 San Diego State University (lead)

-Douglas Stow (PI), John Weeks (Co-PI), Pete Coulter (Project Manager), Li An (Co-Investigator), Magdalena Benza-Fiocco (PhD student), Sory Toure (PhD Student), Ace Shih (MS student), Sean Taugher (MA student), Milo Verjaska (MS student), Nicholas Ibanez (BS student)
+Douglas Stow (PI), John Weeks (Co-PI), Lloyd (Pete) Coulter (Project Manager), Li An (Co-Investigator), Magdalena Benza-Fiocco (Post-doc), Sory Toure (PhD Student), Nicholas Ibanez (MS student), Helena Taflin (MA student), Ace Shih (MS student), Sean Taugher (MA student), Milo Verjaska (MS student)

 The George Washington University